College Football Rankings: Projecting AP Poll Top 25 after Week 4

 12. Michigan (Last week: 18)

-Michigan’s decision to lean back into its smash-mouth identity paid off immediately, as Sherrone Moore’s team upset No. 11 USC 27-24 behind a tenacious defense and some monster runs from Kalel Mullings
+Michigan’s decision to lean back into its smash-mouth identity paid off immediately, as Sherrone Moore’s team upset No. 11 USC 27-24 behind a tenacious defense and some monster runs from Kalel Mullings.

 The senior had a career-high 159 yards, including a 53-yard touchdown and a 63-yard sprint late in the fourth quarter to setup his one-yard plunge to cap the win.
 Outside of Mullings (and one long Donovan Edwards touchdown run), Michigan’s offense couldn’t do anything.
-Alex Orji threw for just 34 yards — with no passing going longer than 10 yards — something only a couple service academies (Army and Navy) running the triple-option have accomplished in the last few seasons, per TruMediaSports.
+Alex Orji threw for just 34 yards — with no pass going longer than 10 yards — something only a couple service academies (Army and Navy) running the triple-option have accomplished in the last few seasons, per TruMediaSports.

 Defensively, Will Johnson had a huge pick-six, while Joasiah Stewart was a one-man wrecking crew.
 The senior edge rusher will be in Miller Moss’ nightmares — recording two sacks, three tackles for loss and five hurries.